Understanding The Public Procurement Cycle: A Comprehensive Guide

 Vendor Management

 These systems facilitate better vendor management by maintaining a comprehensive database of suppliers.
-This makes it easier to evaluate and select qualified suppliers, fostering healthy competition.
+This makes evaluating and selecting qualified suppliers easier, fostering healthy competition.

 Economic Growth